V-AISHVARYA/LGMVIP-DataScience-Task-9/README.md

 Clone this repository to your local machine.

 ## Dataset
-Explain the dataset you used for training your model.
+Explain the dataset you used for training model.
 Include details such as the number of samples, classes, and any preprocessing applied.

 ## Model Architecture
 Describe the architecture of the Convolutional Neural Network (CNN) you used for symbol recognition and equation solving.
-You can include code snippets of the model definition if necessary.

 ## Training and Image Processing
-Explain the process of loading input images from a folder, assigning the data into different groups, saving the data, preprocessing, and training the CNN model.
+Load input images from a folder, assign the data into different groups, save the data, preprocessing, and training the CNN model.
 Also, detail the image processing techniques you used to enhance recognition accuracy.
 Upload an image containing a handwritten equation.
 The system will process the image, recognize the symbols, and provide the solved equation.